Misbah-Engr/HasanBlockDevCourse/README.md

 - Review Session: Peer Code Review and Feedback

 **Exercises for Week 4:**
-- Complete the capstone project (e.g., a simple marketplace or a game).
+- Complete the capstone project (Decentralized Exchange, ERC20 Tokens, ERC4626, and NFT).
 - Document your project process and outcomes in a blog post or presentation.# HasanBlockDevCourse